We are reader-supported. When you purchase through links on our site, we may earn an affiliate commission. Learn more.

 Bruises involve damage to the soft tissue surrounding the ribs, while fractures involve a break in one or more rib bones.

 Both types of injuries can result in pain, difficulty breathing, and limited thoracic mobility.
-Treatment options include rest, pain management, and potential medical intervention for severe fractures to ensure proper healing.

 How to Treat Powerlifting Sport Injuries